Pre-commit Quality Gates

 Introduction

 Pre-commit quality gates are the first line of defense in the CD Model, executing at Stage 2 before code is committed to version control.
-These gates provide immediate feedback to developers while context is fresh, catching issues when they're easiest and cheapest to fix.

 The pre-commit stage operates in two environments: